crux-lab/sectioned-recycler-view/README.md

 * **Simplicilty.** Classes provided by this library are similar to Android ones.
 * **Flexibility.** Your RecyclerView stays compatable with almost any external third-party library or API.
 * **Floating headers feature.** An iOS style floating header behaves the same as an item in the RecyclerView, so you don't have to handle the interaction with it separately.
-* **Swiping feature.** You can customize item swiping behaviour for each section individually.
+* **Swiping feature.** You can customize item swiping behavior for each section individually.
 * **ViewHolders reusing.** List item ViewHolders are reused as usual, pinned headers are cached and reused using own implentation.
 ## Usage
 #### Initialization